 The additional 1.8 times of iron is recommended because although plants offer a great amount of (non-heme) iron, the iron they have is not as bio-available as that found in animal-based (heme) iron.

-This means that, if you want to beat iron deficiency, then you’re A-game approach should be too actually focus in on your plant-based sources and aim for optimized whole-food nutrition.
+This means that, if you want to beat iron deficiency, then your A-game approach should be to actually focus in on your plant-based sources and aim for optimized whole-food nutrition.

 Iron Intake Made Easy

 Say that you’re a female endurance athlete and you’re looking to get in a large amount of iron.
 Firstly, don’t go in blind!
 Iron intake of 40mg + a day can be dangerous for the human body.
 Too much is often just as bad (or worse) than not enough.
 Thankfully non-heme iron’s absorption levels allow for the body to regulate intake in a healthier and more balanced manner.
 The same cannot be said for heme iron, which is taken in all at once and then just builds up if excess is consumed.

 Some studies have linked the consumption of heme-iron with a 57% increase of coronary heart disease too, so it’s fair to say you rely on heme iron in excess at your own risk!

 Secondly, though, just by having one cup of spinach with each meal you’ve already had 19.29mg if you’re on a 3 meal per day plan.

 Granted, not everyone wants to be having spinach every meal (even if it is really easy and handy to blend in to a smoothie) so it pays to know about other plant-based sources of iron too.

 Fancy combining protein and iron, for example?
 Tofu has 2.7mg per cup.
 Cooked lentils contain 6.6mg per cup.
 If you’re a nuts and seeds fan then 30g of pumpkin seeds (3mg) or cashew nuts (1.9mg) will offer up something delicious to sprinkle on your oats.